bernardolapel/Supervised-Learning-Project/README.md

 - Use supervised learning techniques to build a machine learning model that can predict whether a patient has diabetes or not, based on certain diagnostic measurements.
 - Perform exploratory data analysis,
 - Preprocessing and feature engineering, and
-- Training a machine learning model.
+- Training machine learning model.
+- Testing machine learning model.
+- Validating machine learning model.

 ## Process
 Step 1: Import libraries and load dataset